Art&Craft

 photo source: chessbazaar.com

-In the box, mixed together, were chess pieces and chess pieces, beautifully crafted and polished to be pleasing to the touch.
-There were craftsmen showing their skill with the chess pieces, but there was also a skilled craftsman on the backgammon pieces.
-Chess pieces, however, left the imagination free and you could find a game where the pieces were more elaborate, more special.
-It was a real joy to come across something like this.
+In the box, mixed together, were the chess pieces and the chess pieces, beautifully crafted and polished to be pleasant to the touch.
+There were craftsmen showing their skill with the chess pieces, but there was also a skilled craftsman on the chess pieces.
+The chess pieces, however, left the imagination more free and you could find a game in which the pieces were more elaborate, more special.
+It was a real joy to come across something like that.

 wooden games